Frequently Asked Questions

 If you feel that home care may be beneficial for you or someone you love, reach out to us to learn more.
 We also offer an in-home assessment to help you determine whether home care is right for you or your loved one.
 A member of our Care Team can usually meet with you within 24 hours depending on how urgently you may need service.

 At CareHeartedly, we understand the many benefits of creating a long-term relationship between a client and their caregiver.
-And we know that trust and rapport between the client, caregiver and the client's family is essential to establishing an enjoyable caregiving experience.
-So from the very beginning, we make every effort to make the best match and also introduce clients to their proposed caregiver or caregivers even before service starts.
+We know that trust and rapport between the client, caregiver and the client's family is essential to establishing an enjoyable caregiving experience.
+So from the very beginning, we make every effort to make the best match possible for everyone involved.
+We also make every effort to keep the same caregiver with your loved one and family for the duration of services whenever possible.

 You'll always be able to reach our CareHeartedly staff 24 hours a day, 7 days a week, 365 days a year by calling our 24/7 phone number.
 We will never leave you without support or waiting for an answer.